s3781493/Digital-Writing/exercises.md

 ## Strava Project Updates

 Ben suggested to link (via image mapping) individual letters to poems, rather than linking the entire word to its own individual poem.
-This will create more dimension and non-linearity within the piece, and more pathways of discovery for the participant.
+This will create more dimension within the piece, and more pathways of discovery for the participant.
 As in, rather than LIVE linking to a poem relating to the word LIVE, L, I, V, and E, will all link to individual poems.
 This should be consistent between words, so the L in LIVE will link to the same poem as an L in LUNG or WILL.
+I really liked this idea as I felt it added a layer of complexity and non-linearity that had been missing.

 ### New list of x9 words:

 Because of this adjustment, I have decided to change my list of words around a smaller pool of letters.
 I have identified the 'key' words (they are key because they are the words I have either already ridden out on Strava or successfully mapped a route for): BODY, LIVE, LUNG and WILL.
 From here I have made the following list of 12 letters to regenerate my list of words from: L, I, V, E, U, N, G, B, O, D, Y, W.

-My new list of words is: BODY, LIVE, LUNG, WILL, VEIN, WIND.
+My new list of words: BODY, LIVE, LUNG, WILL, VEIN, WIND.
 BEND, UNDO, BLEED.

 ### Poem Concept Brainstorm

-I was thinking about a poem my friend wrote a couple of years ago in a poetry subject he did at UniMelb.
+I was reminded of a poem my friend wrote a couple of years ago in a poetry subject they took at UniMelb.
 It was in the shape of the letter O and all the sounds of the words in the poem were of the O in an onomatopoeic way.
-The lines read like... oval sound is oval round, round sound is oval frown... along those lines.
-I'm sure that's a poor rendition of it but you get the idea.
+The lines read like... oval sound is oval round, round sound is oval frown around and down....
+I'm sure that's a poor rendition off the top of my head but you get the idea.
 These words of a 'round' sound traced out the lines of the letter.

-From here I began thinking about how I could use letters to trace out the shape of a thing, similarly to how I had myself traced out words on a map.
-At first I thought I might try to do the same thing as my friend's O poem, tracing out the block letter L for example, using words incorporating an L sound.
+From here I began thinking about how I could use letters to trace out the shape of a thing, similar to how I had myself traced out words on a map.
+At first I thought I might try to do the same thing as my friend's O poem, tracing out the block letter L for example, using words that have an 'L' sound.
 I could not find a single thing online pertaining to what this kind of poem might be called, and most of the results I was getting were of concrete or calligram poems.
 I thought the calligram poems were quite cute and I liked their non-linearity.

 I thought I might try to combine the two, and that the shapes I would choose could begin with the same letter - eg. L could link to a calligram of a leaf.
 I liked that idea as I thought the calligram shapes should pertain to the themes of outdoor activity, nature and the human body.